Nikkei up over 1 pct, Greece referendum fears abate

 "Friday's Japanese stock rebound is a move to take back ground lost after the Greek referendum renewed fears about Europe," said Mitsushige Akino, chief fund manager at Ichiyoshi Investment Management Co.

+The Nikkei average was up 1.3 percent at 8,750.76 at the midday break, although it was still on track for a weekly loss of more than 3 percent.
+The broader Topix index gained 1.3 percent to 748.49, also set for a 3 percent weekly loss.

+But the Nikkei is back above its 25-day moving average of 8,732, which some analysts believe is a bullish signal.

-Automakers gained, led by Nissan Motor Co .
-Its shares rose 4.9 percent, after it raised its annual operating profit forecast despite the strong yen and disruptive floods in Thailand.
+Automakers were among Friday's gainers, led by Nissan Motor Co .
+Its shares rose 4.3 percent to 731 yen, after it raised its annual operating profit forecast despite the strong yen and disruptive floods in Thailand.

-Sony was down 8.1 percent at 1,396 yen, after falling as much as 8.8 percent earlier to its lowest level in a month.
+Sony was down 7.4 percent at 1,407 yen, after falling as much as 8.8 percent earlier in the session to their lowest level in a month.
 It was the third-heaviest traded issue by turnover.

-Olympus Corp was down 8.3 percent after diving by as much as 12 percent.
+Olympus Corp was down 7.3 percent at 1,113 yen after diving by as much as 12 percent.
 It said on Friday it would delay its July-September earnings announcement from Nov.
 8 as it needs more time after appointing an external panel to look into its past M&A deals.